MicrosoftDocs/azure-devops-yaml-schema/task-reference/app-center-test-v1.md

 **`skipWaitingForResults`** - **Do not wait for test result**<br>
 Input alias: `async`. `boolean`.
 Optional.
 Use when `enableRun = true`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Execute command asynchronously, exit when tests are uploaded, without waiting for test results.
+Executes a command asynchronously and exits when the tests are uploaded without waiting for the test results.
 <!-- :::editable-content-end::: -->
 <br>